lsst-ts/ts_m2gui/doc/user-guide/user-guide.rst

 The ILC status view provides the detailed mode of each ILC with the ModBUS ID.
 There are 84 ILCs: 72 for the axial actuators, 6 for the tangent links, and 6 for the sensors.
-It is noted that the actuator ILC and sensor ILC have different state machines.
+Please note that the actuator ILC and sensor ILC have different state machines.
-For the actuator ILC, the state transition is the Standby state to the Disabled state first, followed by the Enabled state.
+For the actuator ILC, the state machine starts in the Standby state, transitions to Disable state, and then Enable state.
 For the sensor ILC, the Standby state transitions to the Enabled state directly without the Disabled state in between.
 Both state machines transition to the Fault state when the fault happens.
+See the document of **MODBUS Protocol Interface Control Document for M2 Support System** for more details.